 ASHA has mechanisms in place for clinicians to become eligible for ASHA certification following graduation.
 Details can be found on the ASHA website.
 ASHA allows audiology graduates 24 months from their application-received date to initiate the remainder of their (supervised clinical) experience and will have 48 months from the initiation date of their post-graduation supervised clinical practicum to complete the experience.
-This means that if you decide that you want ASHA certification post-graduation, you can do so by tracking your clinical hours under the supervision of a CCC-A audiologist; you must start this experience within 2 years of graduation.
+This means that if a student decides that they want ASHA certification post-graduation, they can do so by tracking their clinical hours under the supervision of a CCC-A audiologist; this experience must be started within 2 years of graduation.